Do you need to use a tomato cage or a steak to support tomatoes?

 This picture was taken a few weeks later and you can see the extent of the lean due to lack of support.

-How the Collapsible Tree Works
+How the Collapsible Cage Works

 There are four steps involved as shown below.